Apoorv1986/P4ML/README.md

 $ mkdir figures
 ```

-For running a training of the P4RL Agent the switch placed in ~/tutorials/exercises/basic/ on the virtual box VM must be executed by running the following in a terminal of the VM.
+For execution of a training run of P4RL Agent, the switch placed in ~/tutorials/exercises/basic/ on the virtual box VM must be executed by running the following in a terminal of the VM.

 ```
 $ cd ~/tutorials/exercises/basic
 $ make run